bbauska/JS-svg/README.md

 let constrainedGaussian = Gen.constrain(gaussian, -3, 3);
 </pre>

-Let's move on and create a quick sketch to illustrate how we could use the results returned from Gen.gaussian() to map x and y coordinates across our viewBox.
+<p>Let's move on and create a quick sketch to illustrate how we could use
+the results returned from Gen.gaussian() to map x and y coordinates across our viewBox.
 Copy our template and call it something like 10-gaussian-dist.
-In the usual place below our background, initialize a loop that will run 10,000 times (yep, that's a lot!), and inside it, generate a couple of Gaussian coordinates.
+In the usual place below our background, initialize a loop that will run 10,000 times (yep, that's a lot!), and inside it, generate a couple of Gaussian coordinates.</p>

 <pre>
 // <i>Run a loop 10,000 times.</i>